-With support from the U.S. Department of State’s Bureau of Weapons Removal and Abatement (PM/WRA), the Polus Center and the Federation Nacional De Cafeteros De Colombia (FNC) piloted a program in 2008 to support landmine victims in remote coffee communities in the Caldas and Nariño departments, helping landmine victims in rural areas access rehabilitation services and economic support.
+With support from the U.S. Department of State’s Bureau of Weapons Removal and Abatement (PM/WRA), the Polus Center and FNC (Federation Nacional De Cafeteros De Colombia) piloted a program in 2008 to support landmine victims in remote coffee communities in the Caldas and Nariño regions access rehabilitation services and economic support.

-Using the FNC’s well-established infrastructure from the national to local level through their regional committees (where agronomists, also called “extensionistas,” work closely with small-hold coffee farmers), the Polus Center uses a person-centered, holistic approach to improve the standard of living for coffee farming communities.
+Using the FNC’s well-established infrastructure from the national to local level through their regional committees (where agronomists work closely with small-hold coffee farmers), the Polus Center uses a person-centered, holistic approach to improve the standard of living for coffee farming communities.

-Agronomists were trained to learn specific approaches for outreach to victims and identify their needs, and then to help farmers with fertilizers, new disease-resistant plants, physical rehabilitation, housing and loans to help farmers make it past the “thin months” and much more.
+Agronomists were trained to learn specific approaches for outreach to victims and identify their needs, and then to help farmers with fertilizers, new disease-resistant plants, physical rehabilitation, housing, and loans to help farmers make it past the “thin months”.
 Using this model, the Polus Center has provided victim assistance services in the departments of Nariño and Caldas for more than twelve years, supporting hundreds of landmine survivors and their families.

-This program is funded by a generous grant from: ITF Enhancing Human Security & the Republic of Ireland and by the United States Government.
+This program is funded by a generous grant from ITF Enhancing Human Security & the Republic of Ireland and by the United States Government.